jerneyio/kong-plugin-header-echo/README.md

 # kong-plugin-header-echo

-A simple Kong plugin that echos a header
+A simple Kong plugin that echos a header.
+You can find a writeup of how to develop your first plugin for Kong [here](https://www.jerney.io/header-echo-kong-plugin/).

 ## How to run it